apereo/cas/docs/cas-server-documentation/installation/Default-Ticket-Registry.md

 # Default Ticket Registry

-The default registry uses a memory-backed internal conurrent map for ticket storage and retrieval, though there is also the option to use an implementation that is backed by a caching engine to gain slightly better performance when it comes to eviciting expired tickets.
+The default registry uses a memory-backed internal conurrent map for ticket storage and retrieval, though there is also the option to use an implementation that is backed by a caching engine to gain slightly better performance when it comes to evicting expired tickets.

 This component does not preserve ticket state across restarts and is not a suitable solution for clustered CAS environments that are deployed in active/active mode.